Saudi Arabia’s

 “No one knew that the Roman presence extended so far south in Arabia.
 The discovery of the fortress has added to the understanding that ancient Saudi Arabia was not an isolated place but part of the wider world.”

 The AlUla Valley is home to a second fort, a reminder of another empire that came and went in Arabia.
-Between 1744 and 1757, the Ottomans built a fortress there to protect travelers on the old pilgrims’ route to Makkah from Damascus and beyond, which passed through the valley.
-The fort was built near the well of Bir Al-Naqa, where pilgrims used to halt on their way to and from Makkah along the Syrian pilgrimage route.
+Between 1744 and 1757, the Ottomans built a fortress there to protect travelers on the old pilgrim route from Damascus and beyond to Makkah, which passed through the valley.
+The fort was built near the well of Bir Al-Naqa, where pilgrims travelling along the Syrian pilgrimage route also used to halt on their way to and from Makkah.

-Nearby is a railway station, a stop on the Hejaz railway built by the Ottomans that ran 1,300 kilometers from Damascus to Madinah.
-Work began in 1901, and the railway opened in 1908, but it fell into disuse after the First World War, during which it was repeatedly attacked by Lawrence of Arabia and the Arab warriors rebelling against Ottoman rule.
+Nearby is a railway station, a stop on the Hejaz railway that was built by the Ottomans and ran 1,300 kilometers from Damascus to Madinah.
+Work began in 1901, and the railway opened in 1908, but it fell into disuse after the First World War, during which it was repeatedly attacked by the Arab warriors of the Hejaz who rebelled against Ottoman rule.
+Their exploits, fighting alongside the British liaison officer T.E.
+Lawrence, were immortalized in the 1962 movie Lawrence of Arabia.

 The remains of carriages and locomotives, blown off the tracks during the war, can still be seen in the desert.
 The restored station complex at AlUla now houses a museum and facilities for visitors.